Can You Apply Stain With A Roller? (& Tips)

 Related Read: Should You Sand Coats of Stain?

-It’s recommended to use a 9-inch napped paint roller to apply the stain as it is a quick and easy tool to use.
-It’s cheap and applies stain the same way as a lambswool, but with twice the efficiency.
+Use a 9-inch napped roller to apply wood stain as it is a quick and easy tool to use.
+It’s cheap and applies stain the same way as a lambswool but with twice the efficiency.

 1. For smooth surfaces, such as hardwood floors, go for a 3/16 to 1-4-inch roller.
 It gives you an even finish and doesn’t leave any textured marks behind.